 As a consumer, the law provides you with certain additional rights and obligations.
 That applies irrespective of whatever you use a credit card or some other payment method to make a purchase.
 Familiarize yourself with your country’s laws on the subject.
 In the United States, for example, the Consumer Financial Protection Bureau (CFPB) is the agency charged with the responsibility to defend cardholder rights and obligations.
 It advises consumers to learn how to use their credit cards safely to avoid problems.

 Paying your bills promptly is very important.
 This will prevent late fees and other extra financial charges.
-Your bank must record your payment on the day the payment was received, with the following exceptions:
+Your bank must record your payment on the day it was received.
+Keep in mind as well: